 Weatherford Claim.
 In addition to PVF, our Canadian subsidiary, Midfield Supply ("Midfield"), now known as MRC Global (Canada) ULC, also distributed progressive cavity pumps and related equipment ("PCPs") under a distribution agreement with Weatherford Canada Partnership ("Weatherford") within a certain geographical area located in southern Alberta, Canada.
 In late 2005 and early 2006, Midfield hired new employees, including former Weatherford employees, as part of Midfield's desire to expand its PVF business into northern Alberta.
 Shortly thereafter, many of these employees left Midfield and formed a PCP manufacturing, distribution and service company named Europump Systems Inc. ("Europump") in 2006.
-A subsidiary of Halliburton Company purchased Europump in 2014.
 The distribution agreement with Weatherford expired in 2006.
 Midfield supplied Europump with PVF products that Europump distributed along with PCP pumps.
 In April 2007, Midfield purchased Europump's distribution branches and began distributing and servicing Europump PCPs.